apache/openwhisk-deploy-kube/docs/openshift-technical-requirements.md

   and you must have a DefaultStorageClass admission controller enabled or you must manually create any necessary PersistentVolumes when deploying the Helm chart.
-* Endpoints of Kubernetes services must be able to loopback to themselves (the kubelet's `hairpin-mode` must not be `none`).